m-kahla/constant-rebalance-red-black-tree/README.md

 # constant-rebalance-red-black-tree
-a red black tree that affords constant rebalancing once we insert or delete a node
+a red black tree that affords constant rebalancing once a node is inserted or deleted